sebastiangreger/kirby3-commentions/README.md

 ## Quickstart

-For the advanced or impatient user, following these steps (all explained in detail below) should get a default Starterkit up and running with Commentions:
+For the advanced or impatient user, following these steps (all explained in detail below) should get a default [Kirby Starterkit](https://getkirby.com/docs/guide/quickstart) up and running with Commentions:

-- [ ] Add `<?php commentions(); ?>` to your content page's HTML template, e.g. right below the content (Starterkit: `site/template/note.php`).
+- [ ] Add `<?php commentions(); ?>` to your content page's HTML template, e.g. right below the content (in Starterkit: `site/template/note.php`).

-- [ ] Add `<?php commentionsCss(); ?>` to the &lt;head&gt; of your HTML template (Starterkit: `site/snippets/header.php`).
+- [ ] Add `<?php commentionsCss(); ?>` to the &lt;head&gt; of your HTML template (in Starterkit: `site/snippets/header.php`).

-- [ ] Add this section to a blueprint where you would like to manage the approval of incoming comments (Starterkit: `site/blueprints/pages/notes.php` at the bottom of the first column).
+- [ ] Add this section to a blueprint where you would like to manage the approval of incoming comments (in Starterkit: `site/blueprints/pages/notes.php` at the bottom of the first column).

 ```yaml
 sections: